pvpoke/pvpoke-unite/README.md

 * New features and updates should strive to be self-sustaining or automated where possible.
 Low upkeep features will make the site easier to maintain and faster to update when updates are required.

 * Any tools that provide evaluations or ratings should strive to have an empirical basis in the game data and formulas.
 No subjective tier lists, etc.

+If you would like to contribute to the project, please consider reaching out to me here or on [Twitter](https://twitter.com/pvpoke)!
+Especially for larger features or updates, discussing your ideas beforehand will help ensure they're a good fit for the project and that your time is used effectively.

+## Acknowledgements

+I'd like to give special thanks to [Serebii.net](https://serebii.net) for their research and fast updates.
+This project would not have been possible without their valuable reference.
+I'd also like to thank the team at [Stadium Gaming](https://www.stadiumgaming.gg/) for their encouragement and support, the Unite Mathcord for help answering formula and mechanics questions, and the beta test group for their early feedback.

 Thanks for reading me!